-- The FASER magnets are 0.6T permanent dipole magnets based on the Halbach array design - Thin enough to allow the LOS to pass through the magnet center with minimum digging to the floor in TI12 - Minimizes needed services (power, cooling etc..) - To be constructed by the CERN magnet group
+- The FASER magnets are 0.55T SmCo permanent dipole magnets based on the Halbach array design. - Thin enough to allow the LOS to pass through the magnet center with minimum digging to the floor in TI12 - Minimizes needed services (power, cooling etc..) - Design and construction by the CERN magnet group.